rubytogether/rubytogether.org/app/views/news/2018-08-08-july-2018-monthly-update.html.md

 ---
-summary: In July, we paid for 90 hours of developer work, released Bundler 1.16.3, and shipped the alpha release of two-factor authentication for RubyGems.org.
+summary: In July, we paid for 90 hours of developer work, released Bundler 1.16.3, and started testing an alpha release of two-factor authentication for RubyGems.org.
 ---

 Hello!
 Welcome to the monthly update.
 During July, our work was supported by [Coinbase](https://coinbase.com), [Cloud City Development](http://www.cloudcity.io), [reinteractive](https://reinteractive.com/), and many others.